cvnlab/TDM/README.md

 - hist2d.m [the web link for this is broken]
 (The fastica toolbox is necessary only if you want to use the ICA-based procedure.)

+The total install time should be just a few minutes.

 To use the toolbox, add it to your MATLAB path: addpath(genpath('TDM'));